HardyScheel/beautiful-jekyll/README.md

 Static site generator means that the pages are built just once and just being served when their URL is hit, rather than being dynamically created with every page load.

 ## Template layout
-This is a reusable template to use it for other projects, so components are generalised and reusable as possible.
+This is a reusable template to use it for other projects, its components are generalized and reusable as possible.
 A good starting point to learn to how to build components.

-### Available YAML Front Matter variables
+### Available YAML FRONT MATTER variables

 ```YAML
 ---